rems-project/sail/README.md

 other supporting files in lib/ and language/, is distributed under the 2-clause BSD licence in the headers of those files and in src/LICENCE.

-The generated parts of the ASL-derived ARMv8.3 model in aarch64/ are copyright ARM Ltd. See https://github.com/meriac/archex, and the [README file](aarch64/README) in that directory.
+The generated parts of the ASL-derived Armv8.5 and Armv8.3 models are copyright Arm Ltd, and distributed under a BSD Clear licence.
+See https://github.com/meriac/archex, and the [README file](aarch64/README) in that directory.

-The hand-written ARMv8 model, in arm/, is distributed under the 2-clause BSD licence in the headers of those files.
+The hand-written Armv8 model, in arm/, is distributed under the 2-clause BSD licence in the headers of those files.

 The x86 model in x86/ is distributed under the 2-clause BSD licence in